kenglxn/seam-maven-refimpl/readme.txt

 * type:
   mvn eclipse:m2eclipse

-* Import the project into Eclipse
+* Import the project into Eclipse as described in the Eclipse tutorial